4-Day Basic Training

 CFOT Certification Exam

 Day 4 ends in the FOA certification exam.
 Throughout the course, instructors test students’ knowledge.
-Participants practice using homework assignments designed to reinforce.
-Instructors use mock questions like actual FOA exam questions.
+Daily in-class quizzes and short homework assignments reinforce and prepare participants for the FOA exam.
 Upon passing, students become certified fiber optic technicians.

 Fiber technician jobs fall under the category electrical power-line installers and repairers.
 Positions are in the telecommunications, building equipment contractors, and utility system construction companies, according to the Bureau of Labor Statistics’ (BLS’), the Occupational Outlook Handbook (OOH).
 It projects job growth for fiber optic installers and repair technicians at a rate of 14 percent between 2010 and 2026.